When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 Figure~\ref{fig:monotonicity} visualizes these relationships.
 The left panel shows the decreasing trend of average delivery time with order quantity, while the right panel demonstrates the monotonic decrease with waiting time.
 A notable feature of both curves is that the slope is steep at low values and gradually flattens as queue length or waiting time increases.
 This pattern reflects diminishing marginal returns: the benefit of adding one more agent or waiting one more minute is largest when the pool is small and decreases as more agents accumulate.
 In the left panel, as we can find from Table~\ref{tab:monotonicity_order}, moving from 7 to 17 orders reduces delivery time by approximately 200 seconds, while moving from 50 to 74 orders yields only about 16 seconds of improvement.
 Similarly, in the right panel, the first few minutes of waiting produce the largest gains.

-This empirical pattern provides support for the convexity assumption used in Section~\ref{subsec:relaxed_optimality}, which requires that the matching cost function exhibits diminishing marginal returns.
-The observed curvature in Figure~\ref{fig:monotonicity} suggests that the delivery setting satisfies these structural properties, lending empirical credibility to the theoretical analysis.
+This empirical pattern supports the average-cost economies used to motivate the delivery implementation.
+The observed curvature in Figure~\ref{fig:monotonicity} also suggests diminishing marginal returns: the first few additional orders or minutes of waiting generate the largest reductions in average delivery time.

-These results confirm that the matching cost function in the delivery setting satisfies the monotonicity property required by Assumption~\ref{ass:key}.
+These results provide empirical support for treating the delivery setting as a one-to-many dispatch environment with average-cost economies.
 The economies-of-scale effect arises from two complementary mechanisms: (1) routing efficiency, where denser order distributions enable shorter travel distances per delivery, and (2) load balancing, where larger driver pools allow more even distribution of orders across drivers.
 Together, these mechanisms create substantial benefits from waiting, which the CB algorithm exploits by delaying dispatch until the accumulated waiting cost justifies the current matching cost.
-The empirical verification provides confidence that the theoretical guarantees derived under Assumption~\ref{ass:key} apply to practical delivery operations.
+The evidence here supports the average-cost mechanism used in the delivery implementation, while the formal competitive guarantee remains tied to the complete-tuple and fixed-consumption models in the main text.